eudoxia0/eudoxia0.github.io/article/_posts/2024-05-18-the-design-space-of-wikis.md

 **Pros:**

-- fast:
-  - reading compiled HTML files from disk is very fast
+- **Fast:** reading compiled HTML files from disk is very fast.

-- portable:
+- **Portable:** the compiled HTML can be read without the wiki software used to build it.

-  - one time i built a wiki compiler and then i lost the source code in my giant folder of semi-finished projects
-  - but i was able to read the pages i wrote because i saved the compiled output from the last time I ran the compile step
+  One time I built a wiki compiler and then lost the source code in my giant folder of semi-finished projects, but I was still able to read the pages I wrote because I kept the `build` directory with the compiled output from the last time I ran the compile step.

-- publishing: publishing to a website is trivial
+- **Publishable:** publishing the compiled HTML to the web is trivial.

 **Cons:**